 People with a recurrent tumor often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence.

 If treatment fails

 Recovery from an islet cell tumor is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal disease.
+If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.

 Patients who have advanced disease and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.